BCom Disinvestment in India Notes Study Material

 (B) Phase II (1996-97 to 1997-98): Disinvestment Commission

-A GDR of 40 million shares held by the government in MTNL was offered international market in November, 1997.
-A total of 902 crore was collected but due to highly unfavourable market conditions the GDR issue of GAIL, CONCOR and IOC was deferred.
+A GDR of 40 million shares held by the government in MTNL was offered international market in November 1997.
+A total of 902 crore was collected but due to highly unfavorable market conditions, the GDR issue of GAIL, CONCOR, and IOC was deferred.

 (C) Phase III (1998-99 to 2007-2008)

-(i) Where disinvestment in PSEs would lead to large revenues to the government.
+(i) Where disinvestment in PSEs would lead to large revenues for the government.

-(ii) Where disinvestment can be implemented with minimum impediments and in relatively shorter time span; and
+(ii) Where disinvestment can be implemented with minimum impediments and in a relatively shorter time span; and

 (iii) Where continued bleeding of government resources can be stopped earlier.

-The government decided to disinvest through offer of shares in GAIL, VSNL, CONCOR, IOC and ONGC.
-The budget for 1998-99 had taken a credit for 5,000 crore to be realised through disinvestment.
-The budget for 1999-2000 had taken a credit of 10,000 crore to be realised through disinvestment.
-The government disinvested from Modern Foods India Ltd. and did a strategic sale to their strategic partner-HLL for 105.45 crore for a 74% equity stake.
+The government decided to disinvest through the offer of shares in GAIL, VSNL, CONCOR, IOC, and ONGC.
+The budget for 1998-99 had taken credit for 5,000 crores to be realized through disinvestment.
+The budget for 1999-2000 had taken a credit of 10,000 crores to be realized through disinvestment.
+The government disinvested from Modern Foods India Ltd. and did a strategic sale to their strategic partner HLL for 105.45 crores for a 74% equity stake.
 This was the first time government had sold more than 50% holding.

 IMPORTANCE OF DISINVESTMENT